Hiring Temporary Workers During COVID-19:

 What is the role of a temporary employee in your business?
 Will they be required to fill multiple job roles?
-Before starting your hiring process, make sure you're clear about the specific responsibilities you need a temporary employee to complete.
-Start by creating a detailed outline of the job requirements, how long their employment will last, and what training may be required.
+Before starting your hiring process, make sure you're clear about the specific responsibilities you need a temporary employee to fulfill.
+Start by creating a detailed outline of all the job specifics.

-Identify the skills a temporary employee would already need.
-Generally, temporary employees need to fill a position immediately, which means businesses won't have sufficient time to train potential candidates.
-Instead, look for candidates that already possess the appropriate soft skills and expertise, such as excellent communication and adaptability skills, and previous experience working with customers.
+Search instead for candidates who already possess the appropriate soft skills and expertise, such as excellent communication and adaptability skills, and previous experience working with customers.

 A part-time employee is paid an hourly wage and is not entitled to regular employee benefits like healthcare.
 However, employers are still required to adhere to all business regulations.